 Quotas will only be allocated for the survey areas (Scallop Management Areas) identified below.
 All surveys should be coordinated through the industry association.
-Quota not completed in a previous year may be carried over for one season.
+Quota not completed in a previous year is valid for up to two years after the survey date.
 Harvest of scallops over the quota is subject to prosecution and seizure of the overage.